marvin-nyalik/Coding-Challenge/README.md

 Given an array of positive integers nums and a positive integer target, return the minimal length of a subarray whose sum is greater than or equal to target.
 If there is no such subarray, return 0 instead.

 - [ ] Solution in min_subarray.rb

+## Problem: Maximum Average Subarray I
+You are given an integer array nums consisting of n elements, and an integer k.

+Find a contiguous subarray whose length is equal to k that has the maximum average value and return this value.
+Any answer with a calculation error less than 10-5 will be accepted.

+- [ ] Solution in max_avg_subarray.rb